Ale-JRD/Trads/content/post/index-T1.md

 Noticing my gaze, Gio speaks up.

-[Anyway, that blade over there got a crack in it from the earlier fight.
-And it feels like that b*stard’s body is even harder now…]
+「Anyway, that blade over there got a crack in it from the earlier fight.
+And it feels like that b*stard’s body is even harder now…」

 Though not as badly as Gio’s, my own arm is injured too.